openshift/enhancements/enhancements/machine-api/control-plane-set.md

 To ensure the long term usability of OpenShift, we must provide an automated way for users to scale their Control Plane as and when their cluster needs additional capacity.

+As HyperShift adoptions grows, HyperShift will solve the same issue by running hosted Control Planes within management clusters.
+However, HyperShift is not a suitable product for all OpenShift requirements (for example the first management cluster) and as such, we see that HA clusters will continue to be used and we must solve this problem to allow the continued adoption of HA clusters.

 ### Goals